Nine times out of ten, the objective of influencer marketing or a blogger outreach campaign is for brand awareness purposes.

 D – Do the Hard Work for Them

 Influencers are busy people.
-You know the ones, they’re off jet setting here, there and everywhere and documenting it all online.
+You know the ones, who’re off jet setting here, there and everywhere and documenting it all online.
 They’ve even updated their Instagram bio as ‘influencer’.
 Can it get any more official than that?

-I jest but, in all seriousness, those who’ve succeed in making it their full-time job, and manage to sustain it, do so for a reason.
+I jest but, in all seriousness, those who’ve succeeded in making it their full-time job, and manage to sustain it, do so for a reason.
 They work hard.
 Even bloggers who aren’t so successful, in the sense that it provides them with an income, will still likely be pushed for time.
 Just like you and I, they’ll be juggling their passion project alongside multiple roles such as employee, mum or dad, husband or wife.

 Try to make things as easy as possible for both and save them valuable time.
 For instance, do you have the perfect images to support your content?
 Provide the influencer with them.
 Perhaps you have some ideas for how they could position your product/brand to their followers?
 Get them excited by making suggestions.
 Remember, they probably receive a ton of very similar emails on a daily basis.
 Peddle away on their behalf and you’ll reap the rewards.